charswat/Entorno-experimental-de-procesamiento-de-datoscon-devops-bajo-un-despliegue-de-IaC/README.md

 Ensure you modify the URL on line 25 and 29 in [Installs_Cluster.tf](Installs_Cluster.tf) to reflect the correct address of your custom Spark y hadoop distribution.

 It's recommended TF_VAR environment and command line variables be used as per the Terraform [documentation](https://www.terraform.io/docs/configuration/variables.html).
-## Download
-to use the environment modify the file download this project and modify the file [vars.tf](vars.tf), with the required Aws,git and sonarcloud variables.

-For each machine cluster, we create the following objects:

-* Virtual Private Cloud (VPC),
-* network security groups,
-* network subnets and routing tables, gateways etc.
-* machine instances corresponding to 3 nodes within the cluster.
-* In the node master config GitHub Actions, SonarCloud,Jupyter Lab

-The VPC, network security groups, network subnets and routing tables ensure all cluster resources are isolated from other managed clusters.